cisagov/prescup-challenges/pc4/team/round2-the-party-line/solution/README.md

 ## Overview

-This is an infinity-style challenge.
+_The Party Line_ is an infinity-style challenge—a random solution is generated during challenge deployment.
 This solution guide covers the walk-through and is organized by submission question.

 ### Answer Quick Reference

 The correct answers for questions with static answers are provided here for your convenience.

 1. `Angela Williams`
-2. `This value is randomly generated`
+2. This value is randomly generated.
 3. `Ryan Knight`
-4. `This value is randomly generated`
+4. This value is randomly generated.
-5. `This value is randomly generated`
+5. This value is randomly generated.
-6. `This value is randomly generated`
+6. This value is randomly generated.

 ## Question 1

 _What is the first and last name of the user that attempted shell access to the enterprise-server (10.5.5.160)?_

-You will need to check the .bash_history file for the **awilliams** account to find the attempted ssh access.
+You will need to check the `.bash_history` file for the **awilliams** account to find the attempted ssh access.

-You can find the answer to this question by logging into the awilliams machine with the "user" account and searching the bash history file located at: `/home/angelawilliams/.bash_history`.
+You can find the answer to this question by logging into the **awilliams** system with the "user" account and searching the bash history file located at: `/home/angelawilliams/.bash_history`.

 You will see this line: `ssh user@10.5.5.160`, which indicates an attempt at shell access.
 The answer to the questions is Angela Williams.

 <img src="img/c26-image1.png">